wjin17/aeropress-dice/README.md

 A simple website for generating random aeropress recipes.
 Check it out [here](https://wjin17.github.io/aeropress-dice/?seed=thanks+for+visiting%21)!

-This site is a fork from thewinniewu's original aeropress dice website.
-Please checkout the [original](https://thewinniewu.github.io/aeropress-dice/).
+This site is a fork from thewinniewu's original aeropress dice [website](https://thewinniewu.github.io/aeropress-dice/).

 ## Additions